 The pupil's parents are involved in any decision to involve specialists.
-The involvement of specialists and what was discussed or agreed is recorded and shared with the parents and teaching staff supporting the child in the same way as other SEND support.
+The involvement of specialists and what is discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child in the same way as other SEND support.